 Wikidata is more reachable.
 It maintains its own notability rules that are separate from Wikipedia's, and one path simply requires that an item can be described by serious, publicly available references.
 In practice that means you can often have a properly sourced Wikidata entity without any Wikipedia article at all, and that Wikidata item still feeds the knowledge graph.

 So do you need a Wikipedia article?
-It helps, a lot, but it is not a strict prerequisite for being a recognized entity.
+It helps a great deal, but it is not a strict prerequisite for being a recognized entity.
 Plenty of brands establish a clear entity through a well-structured entity home, a sourced Wikidata item, a complete Google Business Profile, and consistent listings on the profiles their industry actually uses.
 Earn the Wikipedia article if you can clear the notability bar honestly.
 Do not treat its absence as a dead end.

 How to Earn a Google Knowledge Panel